hashicorp/nomad/ui/stories/copy-button.md

 <!--THIS FILE IS AUTO GENERATED.
 This file is generated from JSDoc comments in app/components/copy-button.js.
 To make changes, first edit that file and run "yarn gen-story-md copy-button" to re-generate the content.-->

 ## CopyButton
-The `CopyButton` shows a button that copies a string to the clipboard upon click.
+`CopyButton` shows a button that copies a string to the clipboard upon click.
 It shows a temporary tooltip upon success or a permanent one upon failure.

 **Params**